And if you liked this post, be sure to check out these popular posts:

 The British futurist writer and social commentator H.G.
 Wells invented the phrase in his article 'The War That Will End War' which was published in The Daily News on Aug.
 14, 1914, predicting that it would be the last war of its kind.
 He was, of course, gravely mistaken.Hulton Archive/Getty Images

 Delegates of Germany and the Allies sign the Treaty of Versailles in the former palace's famous Hall of Mirrors.
 The treaty brought an end to World War I on June 28, 1919.Helen Johns Kirtland/Lucian Swift Kirtland

 32 Colorized World War I Photos That Bring The Tragedy Of The ‘War To End All Wars’ To Life

 Dubbed The Great War, a tremendous amount of blood was shed over the course of World War I that lasted four years from July 1914 to November 1918.

 In addition to being the first fully mechanized war and the first to introduce the use of chemical weaponry, World War I was the deadliest conflict human history had yet seen with an estimated nine million soldiers and 10 million civilians killed.

-The conflict is often underrepresented in favor of the more modern World War II, but the realities of the Great War were every bit as horrific.
+The conflict is often underrepresented in favor of the more recent World War II, but the realities of the Great War were every bit as horrific.
 But these colorized photos of World War I may help you to truly understand just how inhumane it was.

 Behind The Conflict Of World War I